-The global and national economic recession has an impact on our Municipality and manifests in poverty and an inability of many residents to pay municipal service charges.
-We have therefore need to review our financial policies in a bid to ensure that we meet the basic needs of the community and that our services are equitable and accessible.
+The global and national economic recession has an impact on our Municipality and manifests itself in poverty and in the inability of many residents to pay municipal service charges.
+We have therefore reviewed our financial policies in a bid to ensure that we meet the basic needs of the Community and that our services are equitable and accessible.